ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ## What we want to achieve

-Our goal is to set up tracing of requests in the disk manager service using [Open Telemetry](https://opentelemetry.io/).
-As a result, spans from disk manager should be visible on request traces along with the existing spans from other services.
+Our goal is to set up tracing of requests in the Disk Manager service using [Open Telemetry](https://opentelemetry.io/).
+As a result, spans from Disk Manager should be visible on request traces along with the existing spans from other services.

-For each request in dm and for each dm task, traces should allow tracking what stages the request/task went through, which services it interacted with and which requests is sended, and how long it took.
+For each request in DM and for each DM task, traces should allow tracking what stages the request/task went through, which services it interacted with and which requests is sended, and how long it took.
 If the request took too long, it should be clear from the trace where the delays occurred.
-If an error occurred, it should be clear where it occurred. **All this information should be easily readable for someone who is not an expert on disk manager.**
+If an error occurred, it should be clear where it occurred. **All this information should be easily readable for someone who is not an expert on Disk Manager.**

 For example, let's say we receive a complaint about task slowdowns.
 There can be various reasons for this — all of them should be visible in the traces.
 Including:
-- Long waiting for responses to requests to NBS/YDB/S3.
+- Long waiting for responses to requests to Blockstore/YDB/S3.
-- The task was restarted many times due to recoverable errors from NBS/YDB/S3.
+- The task was restarted many times due to recoverable errors from Blockstore/YDB/S3.
 - The task waited for a long time for a child task to complete.
 - A task waits a long time for the result of another task that is not a child (for example, retire base disk or acquire base disk wait for the base disk to be filled).
 - No runner took on the execution of the task for a long time.
 - The task loses information about its progress and therefore repeats the same actions many times.
-- dm is not at all to blame; the brakes were in external services relative to dm/nbs.
+- DM is not at all to blame; the brakes were in external services relative to DM/Blockstore.

 ## Span pipeline